 When you’re shopping for a new car, which features do you pay the most attention to?
 Most of us judge a car based on its engine capacity, its fuel efficiency, its size or the level of comfort it offers.

-Few of us, on the other hand, pay much attention to our car’s battery.
+Few of us, on the other hand, pay much attention to our car’s battery or indeed a car warranty.
 As one of the most important parts of any modern vehicle, your car’s battery manages a massive range of tasks and devices, from starting the engine to powering in-car computers.

 In addition to changing your oil, replacing air filters and other general service tasks, taking care of your car’s battery is one of the most effective ways to ensure your car runs smoothly and without any problems.

 Flat or damaged batteries are one of the top causes for roadside assistance calls, and a huge amount of breakdowns occur because of batteries that are simply too old for the job they’re performing.

 In this guide, we’ll break down the facts regarding your car’s battery and help you determine when it’s time to choose a replacement.
 We’ll also share car-specific tips to help you get the most from your vehicle’s battery and extend its lifespan.